skycatchfire/Remi/README.md

 # Remi 🐕 - Remote Image

 Remi is a WordPress plugin designed to streamline the local development process.
-It works by swapping the URLs of the images, making it easier to work locally by loading the images from the live URL.
+It works by swapping the URLs of the images, making it easier to work locally by loading the images from the production URL.

 ## Features